LuxF3rre/sejm_scraper/README.md

 1. Absence of MP data for term 2.
 2. Limited to only term and MP data for terms 3 through 7 and votes data from term 8 onwards.
 3. Absence of exact dates of becoming active or inactive for MPs as well as changing the party.
+4. MP data bounded to terms, instead of treating them as continuous enitities.

 To address the first two gaps, future development efforts should aim to source the missing data directly from the Sejm's official website.
 The data is not exposed directly on the webpage, but can be obtained by using the following URL pattern: